Sankt Georgen (Bayreuth): Location

 Sankt Georgen is located north-east of the city center of Bayreuth on the top of a hill whose southern slope is called the Stuckberg.
 To the south it slopes down to the valley of the Red Main; to the west to the city railway station; and to the north-east to the industrial area of St. Georgen on the former Brandenburger Weiher (a large man-made mere).
-The plateau extends eastward to the :de:Bindlacher Berg and the :de:Oschenberg.
-To the east, Sankt Georgen borders on the district of :de:Laineck.
+The plateau extends eastward to the Bindlacher Berg and the Oschenberg.
+To the east, Sankt Georgen borders on the district of Laineck.

 Early history - the Brandenburger Weiher

 Before 1700, the area of Sankt Georgen was virtually uninhabited.
 The beginnings of the later town of Sankt Georgen am See can be traced back to the construction of the Brandenberger Weiher.
 The county register from 1499 mentions a small pond here.
 In 1508, the "Weiher uffm Brand" (pond on the burn) and an associated "Weiherhaus" are documented.
 (Brand and Brandberg referred to the area below the Hohe Warte ridge that had been cleared by fire).
 Margrave Friedrich had the pond enlarged from 1509 with corvée labour.
 In 1516, his successors further extended the body of water until it had a surface area of 565 Tagewerks, according to a 1530 survey.
 It was filled from the Warme Steinach through a canal branching off at Döhlau and drained through two weirs in the direction of Bindlach.

 The Weiher was used as a fish pond and was the domain of the margravial court.
 As late as the 16th century, the name Brandenburger Weiher was officially used because it belonged to the Margraves of Brandenburg.
 A document from 1515 shows that the Franciscan monastery Sankt Jobst on the nearby Oschenberg was entitled to three hundredweight of carp out of an average of 200 hundredweight per year of fish caught there.

 In the late seventeenth century Crown prince Georg Wilhelm had developed a passion for the navy on his Grand Tour to England and Holland, and this had a lasting impact on Sankt Georgen.
 In 1695 he had a modest wooden castle built on the lake shore, which was replaced by a stone building between 1701 and 1707.
 Also in 1695 he had a carpenter from Münchberg build his first ship.
 Four magnificent frigates armed with small guns followed later, with which sea battles were staged on the lake.
 Six one-story sailor's houses and one two-storey captain's house were built on the south-west bank.